-These types of tests need to be undertaken by a professional and qualified company in order to get accurate results.
-We have years’ of experience in the energy industry and undertake these types of tests regularly.
+Air tightness testing and thermographic tests need to be undertaken by a professional and qualified company in order to get accurate results.
+We have years of experience in the energy industry and undertake air leakage tests regularly.

 Impact of air leaks

-- Badly regulated temperature in rooms throughout the home
+- A badly regulated temperature in rooms throughout the home

 Ways to seal air leaks

-This is designed specifically for any air leaks around doors and windows and stops rooms feeling draughty and uncomfortable.
-Weatherstripping works by having one adhesive side which sticks to the problem area, therefore stopping any air coming through gaps and helping to control the temperature of the room.
+This is designed specifically for a window air leak or door air leak and stops rooms from feeling draughty and uncomfortable.
+Weatherstripping is the process of sealing doors and window frames from the elements and keeping interior air in.
+It works by having one adhesive side which sticks to the problem area, therefore stopping any cold air from coming through gaps and helping to control the temperature of the room.

 Although most homes already come with insulation, adding extra insulation or replacing old and tired insulation can really help to improve the efficiency of your home.
-This itself isn’t that simple to do yourself and would most likely require professional help, as a lot of the insulation would probably need to be added inside the walls or to the roof, as this is where a lot of heat can be lost.
+This itself isn’t that simple to do and would most likely require professional help, as a lot of the insulation would need to be added inside the walls or to the roof as this is where a lot of heat can be lost, because warm air rises.